United City F.C.: As United City (2020–2023)

-In June 2021, in a lead up to the 2021 PFL season, United City announced that it has adopted New Clark City in Capas, Tarlac as its home locality.
+In June 2021, in a lead up to the 2021 season, United City announced that it has adopted New Clark City in Capas, Tarlac as its home locality.
 It also has entered a partnership with the local government of Pampanga.
 The club with intentions to have its home stadium also announced that it would be temporarily using the New Clark City Stadium as its home venue.
-It also said that it would be changing its name to United Clark after the 2021 season.
-The name change did not happen as planned.
+It also said that it would be changing its name to United Clark after the 2021 season however, the name change did not happen as planned.

-The club was not able to play in their home venue either for the 2021 season since most games were still held at the PFF National Training Center.
-They are finally set to play their first home game at the NCC Athletics Stadium on October 22, 2022 as part of the 2022–23 PFL season.
+United City was not able to play in their home venue either for the 2021 season since most games were still held at the PFF National Training Center.
+They are finally set to play their first home game at the NCC Athletics Stadium on October 22, 2022, as part of the 2022–23 PFL season.

-Withdrawal from the PFL
+Withdrawal from the Philippines Football League

-Following the conclusion of the first half of the 2022–23 PFL season, United City released its players and staff.
+Following the conclusion of the first half of the 2022–23 season, United City released its players and staff.
 The PFL and the PFF would confirm the withdrawal of the club from the league in February 2023.
 This is due to the financial issues arising from the club's deal with investor Riau Capital Live (RCL) which is based in Singapore.
 The RCL entered into a major agreement in United City in mid-2021 but later defaulted in October 2022.
 The non-fulfillment of RCL's final settlement with United City led to the withdrawal of the club while the results of a legal dispute is pending.

+Return to the Philippines Football League

+United City announced its return to the PFL for the 2024 season, a hybrid tournament that showcases professional and amateur teams.
+However, they withdrew again the following season reportedly due to financial issues.

 Crest and colors

-As Ceres FC, the club crest was derived from the Ceres Liner emblem.
+As Ceres, the club crest was derived from the Ceres Liner emblem.
 It was encircled in green to represent the University of St. La Salle in Bacolod, which is known for its football team.
 The center is the oval logo of the Yanson company: Vallacar Transit, which owned the club at that time.
 The team wore yellow home shirts.

-After the renaming of Ceres-Negros as United City F.C., a contest to design a new club crest was announced.
+After the renaming of Ceres-Negros to United City, a contest to design a new club crest was announced.
 The new crest, a circle with a football in the center, was unveiled on July 29, 2020.
 It was designed by Gerard Endaya, creative director of Grit Sports.
 Some of the crest's elements note United City's past as Ceres; its shape was carried over from its predecessor, and the two stars symbolize United City's incarnations as Ceres–La Salle and Ceres–Negros.